AdvitDeepak/singAlong-TG/README.md

 2. "I See The Light" - Mandy Moore
 3. "I've Got A Dream" - Mandy Moore

+Just for fun, a short "Happy Birthday" recording is thrown in as well :)

 Currently, automatic song addition is not supported.
 To add new songs, users must create the following files and place them in the appropriate directories.
-Follow the instructions as described below.
-Make sure to keep the naming convention in mind!
+Follow the instructions below and keep the naming convention in mind!

 **Audio file**